Top Plymouth Mind News Stories…

 4 weeks free art group/course, focusing on learning how to use a digital camera and how photography can improve mental health.
 How different subjects and locations can inspire different feelings, with the final work uploaded to a website.
 Sessions can be arranged around the city or at our premises.
 You can bring your own camera or we can provide a camera.

 Where: at our premises or around the city.
 Make sure you book your place so we can keep you updated on the meeting points!
-Click here to book your place on Eventbrite
+For bookings and info email [email protected] or call us at 01752512280

 When: Tuesdays 2pm to 4pm, starting from Tuesday 9th January 2018